projectriff/projectriff.io/docs/v0.5/runtimes/streaming.md

 title: Streaming Runtime
 sidebar_label: Streaming
 ---
-The streaming runtime allows execution of function on **streams** of messages, permitting more complex interactions than the simple request / reply used by the [core](core.md) or [knative](knative.md) runtimes.
+The streaming runtime allows execution of functions on **streams** of messages, permitting more complex interactions than the simple request / reply used by the [core](core.md) or [knative](knative.md) runtimes.

 ## Install